 Ford Motor Company Checkbook, 1903Add to Set

-Ford Motor Company's first checkbook kept by Secretary James Couzens, shows the struggling company's transition.
-Their bank account started with $14,500 on June 26, 1903.
-It sunk to $223.65 by July 10 after 60 checks.
-Then on July 15, they sold their first car for $850.
+Ford Motor Company's first checkbook, kept by Secretary James Couzens, shows the struggling company's transition.
+The bank account started with $14,500 on June 26, 1903.
+It sank to $223.65 by July 10 after 60 checks.
+Then on July 15, Ford sold its first car for $850.
 From then on, the balance kept increasing and the company was off and running. …

-Ford Motor Company's first checkbook kept by Secretary James Couzens, shows the struggling company's transition.
-Their bank account started with $14,500 on June 26, 1903.
-It sunk to $223.65 by July 10 after 60 checks.
-Then on July 15, they sold their first car for $850.
+Ford Motor Company's first checkbook, kept by Secretary James Couzens, shows the struggling company's transition.
+The bank account started with $14,500 on June 26, 1903.
+It sank to $223.65 by July 10 after 60 checks.
+Then on July 15, Ford sold its first car for $850.
 From then on, the balance kept increasing and the company was off and running.

 Anyone who has ever balanced a checkbook is unlikely to think of that collection of numbers as exciting or even interesting.
 But this century-old checkbook tells a tale of hopes, dreams, risks, near-disaster, and fabulous success.
 It is the first checkbook of the Ford Motor Company.